South Fourth Street Exhibitors

 Free parking by permit only on the east side of the 1300 block of Fourth Street (Magnolia to Park St), Gaulbert between Third and Fourth and paid parking in various area lots.
 RVs or other similarly large vehicles may not be parked on city streets overnight or during the show.
 Parking options will be provided ahead of time.
 Be aware that free parking is limited, and also restricted to 1 vehicle per artist (vehicle or trailer, not both) so be prepared to use a fee-lot.

 Light breakfast and snacks are provided each day of the show, full lunch (max 2/exhibitor) Friday and artist reception Saturday evening.
 Coffee is available prior to show opening each day.
-Some booth sitting is available.
+Booth sitting is available.
 Cash awards are given for the Best of Show winners.
-A limited number of double spaces are available for high-volume exhibitors at the discretion of the committee.
-A limited number of open sided spaces are offered to requesting artists in the order artists complete registration and booth fee payment.
+A limited number of double spaces are available at the discretion of the committee.
+A limited number of open sided spaces are offered to requesting artists in the order artists complete registration and remit payment.

 The following information applies to ALL sections of the St. James Court Art Show.
 Please read it carefully before submitting an application.
 If you are unable to meet our criteria, please do not apply.